Guidelines for Authors

 Authorship of a manuscript should be agreed upon by authors prior to submission.
 Generally, a person attributed as an author should have contributed to (1) the conception and design of the study and data collection or data analysis; (2) writing or revising the manuscript; and (3) final approval of the version to be published.
 The corresponding author is responsible for ensuring that all listed authors have agreed to: (1) the authorship as listed and in the order given by the submitting author; (2) the content of the manuscript; and (3) its submission to the journal.
 All authors are fully responsible for the originality, validity, and integrity of the content of their manuscript and must ensure that it complies with research and publishing ethics and the policies of this Journal.

-All authors are required to sign the Publishing Agreement before submission, and in the order in which their names should appear in a published version.
+All authors are required to sign the Author Declaration and Publishing Agreement before submission, and in the order in which their names should appear in a published version.
 See below for changes in authorship after submission.

 Changes in authorship